bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 1. [Create Access Token](/api-reference/store-management/payment-processing/access-tokens/paymentsaccesstokenspost)
 2. [Process Payment](/api-reference/payments/payments-process-payments/payment/paymentspost)

-The payment gateway your application uses must support the ability for raw card data to be sent directly over the API.
+The payment gateway your application uses must be able to send raw card data through our API.
 Before beginning development, consult our table of [compatible payment gateways](#compatible-payment-gateways) to verify that your gateway is listed or select one that is.

 <!-- theme: info -->